kiranshila/Bljog/posts/this-blog-is-written-in-clojure.md

 To test to see if I was successful, I ran my WordPress blog though a tool that transformed everything to Hugo-compatible markdown.

 A few of my old blog posts were written in Org actually, pushed to WP with some tool that I can't remember.
-For those posts (they are the ones that were written for school reports and were also rendered to \\(\LaTeX\\)), I just ran them through ox-hugo.
+For those posts (they are the ones that were written for school reports and were also rendered to $`\LaTeX`$, I just ran them through ox-hugo.
 I had to fix a couple of things for the WP to Hugo stage as it wasn't quite 100%, but all it all it seemed to work!

 So I can finally uninstall WordPress!